 Children should be encouraged to take part in physical activities during the day for better growth and development.
 Physical activity levels among children and parents are known to be linked; hence, inactive parents are more likely to produce inactive children.
-Encourage your children to participate in sports and spend time outdoors as lack of physical activity is linked to several health problems, including obesity (5) (6).
+Encourage your children to participate in sports and spend time outdoors as lack of physical activity is linked to several health problems, including obesity, high blood pressure, and diabetes (5) (6).

 A child’s environment has a significant influence on their well-being.
 Some environmental factors that can influence children’s physical development include toxins and pollutants, noise, crowding, chaos, and housing, school, and neighborhood quality (7).

-Infections such as diarrhea and pneumonia can disrupt the child’s normal growth.
-As per a study published in The Journal of Nutrition, “Infections may decrease food intake, impair nutrient absorption, cause direct nutrient losses, increase metabolic requirements or catabolic losses of nutrients and, possibly, impair transport of nutrients to target tissues” By altering the nutritional status, such infections can reduce linear growth in children.
+Infections such as diarrhea and pneumonia can disrupt a child’s normal growth.
+As per a study published in The Journal of Nutrition, “Infections may decrease food intake, impair nutrient absorption, cause direct nutrient losses, increase metabolic requirements or catabolic losses of nutrients and, possibly, impair transport of nutrients to target tissues.” ” By altering the nutritional status, such infections can reduce linear growth in children.
 Children born in emerging countries are highly susceptible to these infections (8).

 Physical Developmental Milestones In Children